What attachment theory reveals about why some people stay single

 • Question your timeline expectations: Challenge beliefs about how quickly intimacy should develop or how relationships should “feel” in the early stages.

 • Seek feedback from trusted friends: Ask people close to you what they’ve noticed about your relationship patterns.
-Sometimes we have blind spots that others can see clearly.
+Sometimes people have blind spots that others can see clearly.

 Social World